maxholloway/dydx-alerts/docs/usage.md

     ```bash
     source venv/bin/activate && bash scripts/run-forever
     ```
+    To check the bot's logs, run the command `nano logs/logs.log`; any runtime errors will appear there.
 6. Finally, press "Control"+"A" at the same time, then "Control"+"D" at the same time.
 This takes you back to the terminal that you had before you entered the screen command.
 It is now safe for you to type `exit` and close your terminal window.